 Although the species of a microorganism already reveals much about its safety, a safety assessment is always done at the strain level.
 Then, a fundamental question to start with, is what is a bacterial strain?
 We had our own discussion on the topic with our professors.
 Bacteria and yeasts evolve all the time and mutations occur naturally over generations.
 Mutations can in some cases create distinctive strains too.
 The discussion was related to the PFGE microbial testing method (pulsed-field gel electrophoresis), which we use to produce a DNA fingerprint for a bacterial isolate thereby identifying bacterial strains from feed samples.

 Bioinformatics is a subdiscipline of biology and computer science concerned with the acquisition, storage, analysis, and dissemination of biological data, most often DNA and amino acid sequences.

 When microorganisms are used in the food chain or as biopharmaceuticals, their safety has to be assessed with a bioinformatic analysis of the whole genome sequence of bacteria and yeasts.

 Bioinformatics services at Biosafe provide genome-based safety assessments of microorganisms.

 Microbial DNA isolation

 Whole genome sequencing starts with DNA isolation.
 For particularly difficult strains, our microbial testing laboratory can isolate DNA for whole genome sequencing.
 The samples we handle are typically used in industrial applications for fermentation, and the strains are very versatile.
 Some of them even represent new species that have not been characterised previously.
-Read more here.
+Read more about Microbial DNA isolation.